Alice watched as the news scrolled up the feed.

 Indeed she came to find that what Archie had told her was true, re Charles and the secretary.

-It was all true, and at first she had been a broken woman.
+It was all true.
+At first she had been a broken woman.

 Charles had offered her a decent pay out, she had tried to refuse, but her parents convinced her that she deserved and needed to take something.
 So she agreed to a small amount enough for a decent deposit on the flat.
 She took little else, but her books and of course the dog.